 With the Time's Up and Me Too movements and the continuing fights for equal pay and healthcare rights for women, International Women’s Day this year will, without a doubt, hold more significance than ever.
 There are lots of ways to support the cause, e.g., donating time or money to Planned Parenthood, the ACLU, or Time's Up; attending a march; voting; and calling your congressperson or senator.

 Another easy way to bring awareness to women's rights is to dress accordingly.
-There's no denying the fact that Hollywood's decision show solidarity for Time's Up by wearing black to this year's Golden Globe Awards ceremony made a very strong statement, as did the white roses donned by many attendees of the Grammy Awards.
+There's no denying the fact that Hollywood's decision to show solidarity for Time's Up by wearing black to the 2018 Golden Globe Awards ceremony made a very strong statement, as did the white roses many attendees wore to the Grammy Awards that year.
 Similarly, the colors you choose to wear—on International Women’s Day especially—undoubtedly will carry an unspoken meaning that’s louder than words.

 According to the National Woman’s Party, “Purple is the color of loyalty, constancy to purpose, unswerving steadfastness to a cause.”
 It’s also the color of dignity and self-respect and signifies bipartisanship.
-Not only that, but it was one of the three colors adopted by the suffragettes.
+It was also one of the three colors adopted by the suffragettes.